 Attribute or Field-Level Encryption

 Attribute or field-level encryption is the most granular form of encryption.
-Attribute-level encryption allows you to selectively encrypt only sensitive data in a file or a database.
+The process allows you to selectively encrypt only sensitive data in a file or a database.
 Implementing attribute-level encryption enables organizations to encrypt only sensitive information and open up the data for advanced analytics to the larger organization without compromising data compliance requirements.
 Sensitive data is decrypted only for select users based on their roles.
 In addition, attribute-level encryption provides algorithms — like format-preserving encryption (FPE) — to support analytics on encrypted data, opening the analytics to the entire organization without the risk of exposing decrypted data.

 Throughout various industries and geographies, organizations must navigate new attack vectors and risks associated with protecting their sensitive data.
 The three fundamental encryption methods (full volume encryption, file- or data zone level, and attribute- or field-level) are critical in order to protect data against these attack vectors and serve different purposes for different use cases.
 To ensure comprehensive visibility and control of sensitive data, organizations should adopt all three encryption methods to enable the safe access of their data across their enterprise, while maintaining stringent compliance with the various privacy regulations and standards.